musicrizz/MyContex/README.md

 How to use TempoMap :

-* create a simple timer : *the timer is created at the first call of TempoMap::getElapsedMill(string);*
+* create a simple tempo : *the tempo is created at the first call of TempoMap::getElapsedMill(string);*

 ```cpp